neoforged/Documentation/docs/resources/server/recipes/custom.md

 Recipe inputs don't need to be registered or serialized in any way because they are created on demand.
 It is not always necessary to create your own, the vanilla ones (`CraftingInput`, `SingleRecipeInput` and `SmithingRecipeInput`) are fine for many use cases.

-Additionally, NeoForge provides the `RecipeWrapper` input, which wraps the `#getItem` and `#size` calls with respect to an `IItemHandler` passed in the constructor.
-Basically, this means that any grid-based inventory, such as a chest, can be used as a recipe input by wrapping it in a `RecipeWrapper`.

 ## The Recipe Class

 Now that we have our inputs, let's get to the recipe itself.
 This is what holds our recipe data, and also handles matching and returning the recipe result.
 As such, it is usually the longest class for your custom recipe.